 Xenotime is a kind of brown, yellowy or grey phosphate mineral.

-Zeolites are aluminosilicate minerals often used for adsorption on a commercial scale.
+Zeolites are aluminosilicate minerals often used for absorption on a commercial scale.

 The Mysterious Girl (謎の少女Nazo no Shoujo)